davelively14/snapterest/README.md

 This is the tutorial from the book "React.js Essentials", by Artemij Fedosejev.
 Changes to the tutorial's source code are identified in this file.
 This code is designed to prevent the need for a connection during dev.
 Check todo lists before deploying.
 Several pieces of code need to be removed before it is production ready.

+The program works, but the image formatting is weird.
+Pictures are too big.
+Creates a bit of a mess, but it does work.

 ## Current location

 Page 115 (136 pdf)